 EXW - Ex-Works

 One of the simplest and most basic shipment arrangements places the minimum responsibility on the seller with greater responsibility on the buyer.
-In an EX-Works transaction, goods are basically made available for pickup at the shipper/seller’s factory or fulfillment center and delivery is accomplished when the merchandise is released to the consignee’s 3PL (third-party logistics provider).
+In an EX-Works (EXW) transaction, goods are basically made available for pickup at the shipper/seller’s factory or fulfillment center and delivery is accomplished when the merchandise is released to the consignee’s 3PL (third-party logistics provider).
 The buyer is responsible for making arrangements with their freight forwarder for insurance, exports clearance.

 FAS - Free Alongside Ship

 In these transactions, the buyer bears all the transportation costs and the risk of loss of goods.
 FAS requires the shipper/seller to clear goods for export, which is a reversal from past practices.
 Companies selling on these terms will ordinarily use their 3PL to clear the goods for export.